closerdao/tdf-game-guide/01_introduction/faq.md

 ### What should I bring?
 **Detailed Packing List:**
-- Practical clothing for outdoor work and variable weather
-- Personal items and toiletries
-- Work gloves and sturdy shoes
-- Headlamp or flashlight
-- Water bottle
-- Personal medications
+- **Clothing**: Lightweight, breathable clothes for hot weather; warm layers for cool evenings; rain gear; work clothes that can get dirty
+- **Footwear**: Sturdy closed-toe shoes for work; sandals for hot weather; waterproof boots if visiting during rainy season
+- **Personal Items**: Toiletries, personal medications, sunscreen, hat, sunglasses
+- **Work Equipment**: Work gloves, headlamp or flashlight, water bottle, small backpack
+- **Optional**: Camera, journal, musical instruments, books, personal projects
-- An open mind and collaborative spirit
+- **Essentials**: An open mind, collaborative spirit, and willingness to learn

 ### How do I get there?
+**Travel Instructions:**
-From Lisbon, take a train to Grândola or Ermidas-Sado, or a bus to Santiago do Cacém.
-Pickups can be arranged from these stations.
+- **From Lisbon**: Take a train to Grândola or Ermidas-Sado, or a bus to Santiago do Cacém
+- **Pickup Service**: Community members can arrange pickups from these stations (advance notice required)
+- **Driving**: GPS coordinates will be provided upon booking confirmation
+- **International**: Fly to Lisbon Airport, then follow above ground transport options

 ## 🌱 Regenerative Aspects